Feliz Navidad (song)

 In 2010, Feliciano's original recording was inducted into the Grammy Hall of Fame.
+In 2026, "Feliz Navidad" was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."

 Background and composition

 Feliciano wrote "Feliz Navidad" while feeling homesick at Christmas, missing his family in New York City and his extended family further afield as he sat in a studio in Los Angeles.
 He remembered celebrating Christmas Eve with his brothers, eating traditional Puerto Rican foods, drinking rum, and going caroling.
 "It was expressing the joy that I felt on Christmas and the fact that I felt very lonely", he told NPR in December 2020.
 "I missed my family, I missed Christmas carols with them.
 I missed the whole Christmas scene."

 The song was recorded in 10 minutes at RCA Studios on Sunset Boulevard with producer, Rick Jarrard.
 "That's why it's the simplest song ever written.
 19 words to it", Feliciano told The New Yorker.
 "I wanted a song that belonged to the masses.
 If you know where your song is going to go, you don't have to fuck around with it too much.
-I used to say to myself, 'Joke 'em if they can't take a fuck!'"
+I used to say to myself, 'Joke 'em if they can't take a fuck!